 The fluoride in the toothpaste promotes remineralization when the paste has been rubbed around on all surfaces of all teeth in the entire mouth.
 That’s another reason why you want to take at least two minutes.

 Now, about your brush.
-Most dentists and that includes the team at Chesterfield Smile Designs, recommend using a soft-bristle brush with a small head.
+Most dentists and that includes the team at Chesterfield Smile Design, recommend using a soft-bristle brush with a small head.
 Hard bristles can actually damage tooth enamel, especially if you brush hard.
 And with a smaller brush head, you’ll get those hard-to-reach areas more easily.

 Some people prefer an electric toothbrush.
 They do a great job on the teeth, and they’re especially useful for people with limited dexterity.
 The same basics apply: brush for two minutes, and with soft bristles.